More than a foot of new snow in mountain passes slows traffic at Snoqualmie, Stevens

 Vehicles crossing Stevens Pass were required to have traction tires, with chains required for vehicles over 10,000 pounds.
 It was snowing with compact snow and ice on the road, and 14 inches of new accumulation since Saturday.

 Complicating matters for mountain drivers: By state law, studded tires must be removed from vehicles in Washington by the end of March.

 The mountain conditions led Mount Rainier National Park rangers to close the gate to Paradise at Longmire.
 The road to Longmire was open, with all vehicles required to carry tire chains.

+Higher up Mt.
+Rainier, the temperature was 0 degrees Fahrenheit, with wind gusts to 83 miles per hour making it feel as cold as -37 degrees.
+“Even by winter standards, these would be rather extreme conditions at Camp Muir,” the NWS said on Twitter.

+The unseasonable cold will be felt in the lowlands, too, where high temperatures Sunday may not crest 44 degrees, which would make it one of the coldest April days on record.

 This story will be updated.